iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 1 reviews"/>
 </p>

+> Worthless.
+I have been in bed sick, sick with Covid for a week.
+Still tells me no exposures detected.
+Getting ready to remove it.<br> :date: __2021-03-11 17:28:50__

+> I was positive with COVID.
+I was never able to enter results in this app.
+I was never contacted for contact tracing.
+I am an essential worker.
+This app is a tracking mechanism only and is NOT uses for COVID.<br> :date: __2021-03-10 12:30:11__

 > Never contacted me!!!<br> :date: __2021-03-04 19:53:10__

 > Exposure last checked on 2/8.
 It is now 2/28.
 Exactly what is the usefulness of that?
 I am using the latest update.<br> :date: __2021-02-28 18:57:53__